Åkrehamn

 or Åkrahamn (commonly known as simply Åkra) is a small town in Karmøy municipality in Rogaland county, Norway.
 The town is located on the west side of the island of Karmøy in the traditional district of Haugaland.
 The town sits about 5 km west of the town of Kopervik, about 12 km north of the town of Skudeneshavn, and about 25 km southwest of the town of Haugesund.
 The village of Veavågen lies immediately to the northeast of Åkrehamn.

-The 4.35 km2 town has a population (2019) of 7,873 and a population density of 1803 PD/km2.
+The 4.35 km2 town has a population (as of October 2020) of 7,843 and a population density of 1803 PD/km2.
 The village of Åkrehamn gained town status in 2002.
 Since it declared town status, Åkrehamn has blossomed and is now the second largest town in the municipality of Karmøy, after Kopervik.
 The good economy of Norway has brought capital and investments to Åkrehamn, and in the last couple of years, the town has been expanded.
-Apartments and houses have been built and new fields of industry has been introduced.
+Apartments and houses have been built and new fields of industry introduced.

 The northern part of Åkrehamn now encompasses the old fishing village of Sævelandsvik.
-It is centered on the nicely protected harbour area called Mannes.
+It is centered on the protected harbor area called Mannes.
 The economy of this area is centered on fishing and some other small industries.